FAQ

 • All the lunches.

-• All the materials and teams for developing the previous activities.
+• All the materials and equipment for carrying out the planned activities.

 • Space Camp t-shirt.